Tuesday 15th October, 6pm – Odeon West End, Screen 2

 Wednesday 16th October, 12.15pm – Odeon West End, Screen 2

 Saturday 19th October, 8.45pm – Screen on the Green

 Tracks is the tale of a young Australian loner who wants to prove that anyone can do anything.
-Inspired by her father’s African crossing, she decides to cross over 2,000 miles of deserts just with three camels and her faithful dog Diggity.
+Inspired by her father’s African crossing, she decides to cross over 2,000 miles of desert just with three camels and her faithful dog Diggity.

-Directed by John Curran (Stone, The Painted Vail), Tracks is a personal, profound drama based on a biographical book of the same name by Robyn Davidson.
+Directed by John Curran (Stone, The Painted Veil), Tracks is a personal, profound drama based on a biographical book of the same name by Robyn Davidson.
 Through its clean but emotional cinematography, and with the support of a heartfelt soundtrack, the film perfectly communicates the precarious balance between the roughness and sensitivity of the lead character, the animals and the landscapes.

-Tracks is more than a movie, it’s a physical and emotional journey not to be missed.
+Tracks is more than a movie: it’s a physical and emotional journey not to be missed.

 Filippo L’Astorina, the Editor

 Tracks is part of the official competition at the 57th London Film Festival.

 Follow our daily reports from the London Film Festival here.